Maryland Wear and Carry Permits

 (iii) an act that would be a misdemeanor in this State that carries a statutory penalty of more than 2 years if committed by an adult.

 Maryland Wear and Carry Permit Training must be completed before submission of an application.
 Under Md.
-Public Safety Art. § 5-306 and COMAR Sec.
-29.03.02.05, these classes must consist of material on state (Maryland) firearm law, home firearm safety, handgun mechanisms and operation, and a firearms qualification component that demonstrates the applicant’s proficiency and use of the firearm.
+Public Safety Art. § 5-306(a-1) and COMAR Sec.
+29.03.02.05, these classes must incorporate the curriculum provided by the Maryland State Police and be taught entirely in person (virtual classes are prohibited).
 Unless otherwise exempt from the training requirements, an applicant must get this training from an MSP Qualified Handgun Instructor and complete a 16-hour training course for an initial application with a minimum 70% accuracy rating by the applicant in the live fire portion of the class.
 These classes often run anywhere from $250 to $400 and up.
 An 8-hour course will be required upon renewal of an issued permit.
 Training certificates are valid for up to three years from course completion.

 Who is exempt from the training?